sweepglass/eurosportplayer-dl/README.md

 - `--resolution AxB`

 Download the resolution `AxB`.
 Returns an error if a video stream with that resolution is not found.
-Defaults to 1280x760
+If this parameter is not passed, the software will ask the user which resolution to download from a list of available resolutions for that stream.

 - `--load`